Phase broken $\mu-\tau$ symmetry and the neutrino mass hierarchy: Analysis of Phase breaking of Symmetry

-Within the paradigm of $\mu-\tau$ symmetry, we can implement minimal deviations at the level of the effective neutrino mass matrix $M_{\nu}$ given in Eq.(\ref{mutaumass}) by adding phases to its elements \cite{Mohapatra} (while maintaining its complex symmetric nature).\footnote{See also \cite{Ramond} for a similar approach of phase breaking but at the level of the mixing matrix in the context of tri-bimaximal mixing \cite{tribimax}.} With this approach, the most general ``phase broken'' $\mu-\tau$ mass matrix can always be written as
+Within the paradigm of $\mu-\tau$ symmetry, we can implement minimal deviations at the level of the effective neutrino mass matrix $M_{\nu}$ given in Eq.(\ref{mutaumass}) by adding phases to its elements \cite{Mohapatra} (while maintaining its complex symmetric nature).\footnote{See also \cite{Ramond} for a similar approach of phase breaking but at the level of the mixing matrix in the context of tri-bimaximal mixing \cite{tribimax}.} We will thus assume that the neutrino mass matrix takes the form

+where all $m_{ij}$ parameters are complex and such that $|m_{ij}| = |M_{ij}|$.
+The matrix $P_\sigma = diag(1, e^{-i\sigma}, e^{i\sigma})$ is a diagonal phase matrix such that under this parametrization we have traded the original phases $\alpha$ and $\beta$ for the phases $\theta$ and $\sigma$ which are now the source of {\it $\mu-\tau$ permutation symmetry} breaking.
+The conversion from the matrix in Eq.~(\ref{phasebrokenmutau0}) to the matrix in Eq.~(\ref{phasebrokenmutau}) is given by $\theta = (\beta - 2 \alpha)/2$ and $\sigma = (\beta -\alpha)/2$.
+It is important to note that the phase $\sigma$ will not enter into any physical observable, given that it only appears within the phase matrix $P_\sigma$, so that only the phase $\theta$ will have observable consequences.
+Note that we assume that the charged lepton mass matrix is diagonal, and the phases coming from it can be absorbed into the phase matrix $P_\sigma$, without adding any physical consequence to the setup (see for example \cite{Grimus2012}).

+We emphasize here that the breaking of $\mu-\tau$ symmetry by phases is not a perturbative deviation from exact $\mu-\tau$ symmetry, unless the phase $\theta$ is small, which we do not assume here.
+Therefore our setup is not a special case of perturbed $\mu-\tau$ textures (see for example \cite{referee, Chamoun}) in which the breaking parameters are considered small.